FSR History

 First Settlers Region, as we are known today, enjoys a rich heritage spanning more than 60 years!

-As of March 1, 2015 there are 603 active members!
+As of November, 2023 there are over 1320 active members!
 Along our journey, First Settlers has achieved several milestones and celebrated its values with many events and activities.

 J&J Boxster